opentrustlabs/opentrust-identity/README.md

  }
  ```

- The response for the decription endpoint is:
+ The response for the decryption endpoint is:

  ```JSON
  {